mcneney/RforStat2/README.md

 video as necessary.
-* When the topic of the presentation is a statistical method, it is assumed that the viewer has already studied the method in the book.
+* When the topic of the presentation is a statistical method, it is assumed that the viewer has already studied the method  and is looking for a demonstration of how to apply the method in R.

 The order of presentations is: